 How can a student decide if this topic is the best fit for them?

-What is the academic and social culture like on the home campus?
+If applicable, what is the academic and social culture like on the home campus?

-You provided some examples of potential projects for this concentration.Can you also provide some more details and examples of what one or two different projects could look like?
+You provided some examples of potential projects for this concentration.Can you provide some more details for what one or two different projects could look like?

 At this time with coronavirus some new project opportunities are available and previous ones are no longer as feasible.
 We expect this to change over time and will make sure to be flexible so that students have